filecoin-project/filecoin-docs/docs/reference/glossary.md

 ## Storage Miner

 A _storage miner_ is a Filecoin actor that stores data on behalf of the network.
-Storage miners are rewarded for this service by periodically being granted the ability to extend the Filecoin blockchain with blocks of their own creation.
+Storage miners are rewarded for this service through payments by clients that contract their services, as well as by periodic authorization to extend the Filecoin blockchain with blocks of their own creation.
 When they create a block, storage miners are rewarded with newly minted filecoin, and by the transaction fees they can levy on other nodes seeking to include messages in the block.
 The frequency with which a storage miner is selected for this reward is roughly proportional to the storage they contribute to the network.

 ## Storage Power

+A [storage miner's](#storage-miner) _storage power_ is a value roughly
+proportional to the amount of storage capacity they make available on behalf of the network via [capacity commitments](#-capacity-commitment) or [storage deals](#deal).
+Storage power is used to select storage miners for rewards in proportion to their contributions to the network.

 ## Succinct Non-interactive Argument of Knowledge (SNARK)